-The reality is quite different, and trout spend relatively little time feeding towards the surface.
-In most fisheries, the trout that the angler can see make up a tiny fraction of all the trout in the water.
+The reality is quite different, and trout spend relatively little time feeding close to the surface.
+In most fisheries, the trout we see make up a tiny portion of all the trout in the water.

 Some people estimate that trout only feed on the surface around 10% of the time.
 With an additional 10% of prey taken just below the surface.